NeverMendel/chrome-headless-screenshots/README.md

 # Chrome Headless Screenshots

-Node.js script to take screenshots of webpages with Chrome headless and [Puppeteer](https://github.com/puppeteer/puppeteer).
+Node.js script and Docker image to take screenshots of webpages with Chrome headless and [Puppeteer](https://github.com/puppeteer/puppeteer).

 Pull requests are welcome.